 Okay, this is sort of a lie.
 Compressors don't technically make anything louder.
 Only quieter.
 It's just that usually there's some input and/or output gain that makes it seem this way.
 If you first boost all your signals, then lower louder parts that's nearly the same thing as making the quiet stuff louder and louder stuff qquieter The reason this is worth bringing up is because not all compressors actually have that gain stage, so they will literally only make the loud sounds quieter and assume the user knows they need to compensate

-Usually compression has a few basic attributes that are relevant:
+Usually, compression has a few basic attributes that are relevant:

 The ‘Threshold’ is what level the compressor has to be over to do anything at all.
 ‘Attack’ is the time it takes for the signal to be affected.
 All compressors will have some minimum attack time if they’re happening live (there are some compressors with ‘Lookahead’ that solve this problem) which lets the transients (sharp changes) of louder sounds, like the start of a drum hit, get through to some extent, but more attack will let more of the drum transient through.
-Tune to taste, release is similar idea, but controls how the compressor behaves as it falls below the threshold, letting the compressor fade out with a given time instead of having a sharp cut.
+Tune to taste, release is a similar idea, but controls how the compressor behaves as it falls below the threshold, letting the compressor fade out with a given time instead of having a sharp cut.
 Compressors can be used to make drums really stand out, give guitars a longer sustained sound, or just glue the mix together better.

-[TODO, Dynamic range compression, Parallel Compression, Multiband compression, different analog models (ie Fets v tube v optical)]
+[TODO] Dynamic range compression, Parallel Compression, Multiband compression, different analog models (ie Fets v tube v optical)

 [TODO] parallel Compression

-[TODO] Multipand Compression
+[TODO] Multiband Compression